-The Company did not repurchase any shares of common stock during the fourth quarter of the year ended July 31, 2020 ("Fiscal 2020").
+The Company did not repurchase any shares of common stock during the fourth quarter of Fiscal 2021.
 The share repurchase program is conducted under authorizations made from time to time by our Board of Directors.
 On March 9, 2006, the Company's Board of Directors approved a share repurchase program, authorizing the Company to repurchase up to 3,000,000 shares of common stock.
 On July 16, 2008, the Company's Board of Directors increased the authorization by an additional 3,000,000 shares, and on December 4, 2015, the Company's Board of Directors increased the authorization by an additional 1,500,000 shares for a total authorization to repurchase shares of up to 7,500,000 shares.
-Since inception of this stock repurchase program through July 31, 2020, the Company has repurchased 6,161,141 shares at a cost of approximately \$404.4 million.
-As of July 31, 2020, 1,338,859 shares remained available to repurchase under the existing repurchase authorization.
-Repurchases under these authorizations may be made from time to time at prevailing prices as permitted by applicable laws, and subject to market conditions, limitations under the April 2020 amendment to our Vail Holdings Credit Agreement and other factors.
+Since inception of this stock repurchase program through July 31, 2021, the Company has repurchased 6,161,141 shares at a cost of approximately \$404.4 million.
+As of July 31, 2021, 1,338,859 shares remained available to repurchase under the existing repurchase authorization.
+Repurchases under these authorizations may be made from time to time at prevailing prices as permitted by applicable laws, and subject to market conditions and other factors.
+The timing as well as the number of Vail Shares that may be repurchased under the program will depend on several factors, including our future financial performance, our available cash resources and competing uses for cash that may arise in the future, the restrictions in our Vail Holdings Credit Agreement, prevailing prices of Vail Shares that become available for sale at prices that we believe are attractive.
 These authorizations have no expiration date.